-The papers available here are a relatively small subset of my total publications.
+The papers housed on this website constitute a relatively small subset of my total publications.
 There are several reasons for this, one of which is that much of my work from perhaps 2000 on until early 2007 was bound up in my book with Tim McGrew, Internalism and Epistemology: The Architecture of Reason, Routledge, 2007.
-Another reason is that most publishers do not permit one to make one's papers available on-line after they have been published in a journal or book.
+Another reason is that most publishers do not permit one to make one's papers available on-line on a personal site after they have been published in a journal or book.

 Some papers not listed here are available to be read for free on-line at their own sites because the publisher is open-source (the journal Ergo, for example), so there is no need for me to house a copy on this site.
 Please see my CV for links to those.

 In many other cases, I am permitted to send copies of e-offprints to other scholars upon request or to make a reading link available to a certain number of people, so feel free to e-mail me and ask about that based upon my CV.

 As of July, 2018 “Undesigned Coincidence and Coherence for an Hypothesis.”
 Author’s accepted manuscript version archived per author agreement with Erkenntnis.
 A DOI number will be provided when the on-line edition is published, and at that time those whose institutions have access to the journal will be able to see the journal’s own version.

 As of January, 2018 “The World, the Deceiver, and The Face in the Frost”--A Bayesian model of an answer to the external-world skeptic.
 Draft version very similar to final published version archived by permission from Questiones Disputatae.

 As of May, 2013, “Jeffrey Conditioning and the Defeasible Red Jelly Bean.”
 The final publication (at On-Line First in Philosophical Studies, Arizona) DOI # 10.1007/s11098-013-0145-3, is available here.
 Personal web page version posted by permission from Springer for the publishers.